Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Forestville has 41 active public transport stops, all of which are bus stops.
 These stops are served by 53 different routes that together facilitate 3,802 weekly passenger trips.
-The accessibility of these services is rated as good, with residents on average being located 298 meters from the nearest stop.
+The area's transport accessibility is rated as good, with residents typically located 298 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the primary mode of transportation at 85%, while buses account for 7%.
+On average, there are 1.4 vehicles per dwelling, exceeding the regional average.

 Frequently Asked Questions - Transport